On this page:

 New students entering the Victorian government school system

-For new students entering the Victorian government school system (for example, prep students or students transferring from other school systems), schools should work with families, students, and other professionals to support a smooth and positive transition to school.
+For new students entering the Victorian government school system (for example, prep students or students transferring from other school systems), schools should work with the student, their parent/carers and other professionals to support a smooth and positive transition to school.
 For prep/foundation students, this will build upon information and approaches identified in the student’s transition learning and development .
 Refer to: Transition – Early Childhood to School.
-New students entering the Victorian government school system can access the profile prior to their commencement in school or early in their commencement year in cases where the student is receiving ongoing support from an inclusion or disability support service.

 Evidence of ongoing support from an inclusion or disability support services can include one or more of the following sources: